ibm-cloud-docs/codeengine/cmd_defs.md

 **Example**

-In this example, bind your service instance called `my-object-storage` to your job called `hello`.
+In this example, bind your service instance called `my-object-storage` to your job that is called `hello`.

 ```
 ibmcloud ce job bind --name hello --service-instance my-object-storage